Nkiepearl/Nkiepearl/README.md

-- 👋 Hi, I’m @Nkiepearl
+- 👋 Hi, I’m Nkiruka Ikwuneme.
-- 👀 I’m interested in data analysis
+- 👀 I’m a data analyst passionate about documentung my learning journey.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning data storytelling.
-- 💞️ I’m looking to collaborate on any analysis project
+- 💞️ I’m open to collaborate on data analysis projects; volunteering or otherwise.
 - 📫 How to reach me nkirukaikwuneme@gmail.com
-- 😄 Pronouns: she/her
-- ⚡ Fun fact: I love singing

 <!---
 Nkiepearl/Nkiepearl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.